kemayo/davidlynch.org/_posts/2012-01-14-losing-weight.markdown

 Last year I decided that I wasn't happy about my weight.
 I'd been slowly gaining weight for the last few years, as a fairly predictable consequence of a sedentary lifestyle and liking for food.
 I topped out at 240 pounds, which left me rather... [chunky][chunky].
 Realising that I hadn't seen a picture of myself I felt happy about for some time wasn't fun.

+Despite all the social features built into the apps I've been using, and my relatively active twitter use, I believe this is the first time I've mentioned anything about this to other people online.
+So now you know!

 In September I started out by counting calories, using [Lose It!][loseit].
 I tried a few such apps, but that was the one that felt like the best fit for me, giving me easy data entry and a convenient "given your height/weight, eat X calories to lose Y lbs per week" which updated itself as I updated my weight.

 Why counting calories?
 I like data, and I like how tracking data tricks you into changing your behavior.
 The simple act of having to write down everything I ate made me conscious of where my calorie intake was coming from, and I thus made changes in my diet to avoid having to write down something horrible.

 Note that I didn't really start eating *better*... my diet is almost exactly what it was before, I'm just eating less of it.
-Particularly, I also didn't try following any sort of fad diet (low carb, shangri-la, paleo, whatever).
+I particularly didn't try following any sort of fad diet (low carb, shangri-la, paleo, whatever).

 This worked out quite well.
 After one month I'd lost 13 pounds, which was encouraging.
 So at the start of October I joined a gym with my wife, who talked me into it because she wanted some company while she worked out.